Coronavirus Disease 2019 (COVID-19) FAQs

 Q: May students’ dual credit programs continue during the mandatory school closure?

-See Joint ICCB, IBHE, and ISBE Guidance issued here for information: https://www.iccb.org/wp-content/uploads/2020/03/Joint_Dual_Credit_Guidance_During_Suspension_of_In-Person_Instruction_-IBHE_ICCB_ISBE-032720.pdf.
+See Joint ICCB, IBHE, and ISBE Guidance issued here: https://www.iccb.org/iccb/wp-content/uploads/2020/03/Joint_Dual_Credit_Guidance_During_Suspension_of_In-Person_Instruction_-IBHE_ICCB_ISBE-032720.pdf

 Q: What is the difference between an ‘Act of God Day’ and ‘Remote Learning Day?’

-In Illinois public schools, Act of God Days were used from March 17, 2020 – March 30, 2020.
+In Illinois public schools, Act of God Days were used From March 17, 2020 – March 30, 2020.
 During that date range, any grades earned via dual credit should not be counted towards the student’s overall grade and must not negatively impact a student’s academic standing.

 Remote Learning Days began on March 31, 2020.
 At this time, dual credit coursework should again commence, with appropriate accommodations made for those students who cannot access the internet.

-Beginning on March 31, 2020, assignments and tests may be recorded upon completion and with the grade earned by the student.
+Beginning on March 31, 2020 assignments and tests may be recorded upon completion and with the grade earned by the student.

 Q: What is meant by grading policies that do “no harm to students” in the context of Dual Credit?